Arizona Hot Spring (White Rock Canyon) Route

 Getting to the Trailhead

-This hike is located along Highway 93, south of the Hoover Dam in Lake Mead National Recreation Area, about 1 hour southeast of Las Vegas.
+This hike is located along Highway 93 in Arizona, south of the Hoover Dam in Lake Mead National Recreation Area, about 45 minutes southeast of Las Vegas.

 Arizona Hot Springs